adamtao/foundation5-rails/README.md

 Foundation::Rails is a gem to make it super easy to use Foundation in your upcoming Rails project.
 You can start using Foundation::Rails in your projects by following the instructions below.

+## This fork

+This fork (adamtao/foundation5-rails) aims to use the final release of Foundation 5 while keeping up with 3rd party dependencies and fixing bugs within Foundation 5.

 ## Installation

 Add this line to your application's Gemfile: